Call us: 01444 237070

 Mounting your binoculars onto a suitable tripod will give the steadiest results, although the Canon 14x32 IS Binoculars and premium Zeiss 20x60 Image Stabilised Binocular include image stabilisation for sharp images when handholding.

-We added Nikon’s Monarch HG 10x42 Binoculars to the list on 2023 as they have garnered a reputation as one of the best binocular for successful observation of anything from birdwatching and wildlife to planets in the night sky.
+We added Nikon Monarch HG 10x42 Binoculars to the list on 2024 as they have garnered a reputation as one of the best binocular for successful observation of anything from birdwatching and wildlife to planets in the night sky, and likewise the Prostaff P3 8x42 Binoculars also from Nikon are a great option.

-The budget-friendly Nikon Action EX 10x50 Waterproof Binoculars make a great gift or first choice for a budding astronomer, while the Pentax SP 20x60 WP Waterproof Binocular offer greater magnification at a slightly higher price.
+The budget-friendly Hawke Endurance ED 12x50 Binoculars Green make a great gift or first choice for a budding astronomer, while the ZEISS Conquest HDX 10x42 Binoculars offer yet more features at the other end of the spectrum.

 Although telescopes offer greater magnification than binoculars, many astronomers prefer the natural dual eyepieces, portability and versatility which binoculars provide.
 You can bring them anywhere in a backpack or even in your pocket and use them during downpours and in humid locations.